 Following points will clearly depict the effect of lanthanide contraction:

-3. Density: A reduction in the atomic and ionic size of the element causes an increase in the value of density.
-In group 3, density increases very regularly as we move form Sc to La, but in group 4 and the subsequent groups the value of density is almost double to those of the corresponding second row elements.
+A reduction in the atomic and ionic size of the element causes an increase in the value of density.
+In group 3, density increases very regularly as we move from Sc to La, but in group 4 and the subsequent groups, the value of density is almost double to those of the corresponding second-row elements.
 So it can be concluded that due to lanthanide contraction there is an abnormal increase in the density of these elements

-4. Ionization potential: The values of ionization potential should be lower and should decrease regularly down the group.
-But due to lanthanide contraction there is no trend seen in the values of ionization potential, this irregularity occurs after the element tungsten.
+The values of ionization potential should be lower and should decrease regularly down the group.
+But due to lanthanide contraction, there is no trend seen in the values of ionization potential, this irregularity occurs after the element tungsten.

 We have seen the consequences of the lanthanide contraction.
 If you are curious to know more about this topic then please call the mentors support team at Byju’s.